 Much like Oregon, Washington is an adventure lover’s playground.
-Mount Rainier National Park is perhaps the biggest and most iconic spot in the state, offers endless summertime trails leading to blossoming meadows and gorgeous look-out points.
+Mount Rainier National Park is perhaps the biggest and most iconic spot in the state.
+It offers endless summertime trails leading to blossoming meadows and gorgeous look-out points.
 The North Cascades National Park and Mt.
-Baker-Snoqualmie National Forest leaves so much wilderness to explore, from snow-capped mountains to meadows and beyond.
+Baker-Snoqualmie National Forest leave so much wilderness to explore.
+They have everything from snow-capped mountains to meadows and beyond.
 Along the coast, the Olympic Peninsula has old growth moss-covered forests that lead to rugged coastlines, waterfalls and mountain overlooks.

 The Hawaiian islands, nestled into the Pacific Ocean, offer endless beautiful views and chill vibes for couples eloping.
-Each island has something unique to offer, but no matter where you pick, you’ll have stunning beaches, multitudes of mountain views and more.
-For example, the island of Kauai has the iconic Waimea Canyon, Kokee State Park and some of the best beaches in the U.S. (looking at you, Poipu Beach).
+Each island has something unique to offer.
+No matter where you pick, you’ll have stunning beaches, multitudes of mountain views and more.
+The island of Kauai has the iconic Waimea Canyon, Kokee State Park and some of the best beaches in the U.S. (looking at you, Poipu Beach).

 On some of these islands, you can reach jaw-dropping views with a short walk.
-If you’re looking to have the experience of a lifetime, taking a helicopter tour of one of the islands can be an incredible way to make the day special.
+Looking to have the experience of a lifetime?
+Taking a helicopter tour of one of the islands can be an incredible way to make the day special.
 Many couples are drawn to not just the gorgeous views on Hawaii, but the laid back vibes, too.

 For couples that want to focus on mountain spots, consider Colorado.
 Colorado offers 15 mountain ranges and more than 50 peaks over 10,000 feet high.
 You’ll find secluded alpine lakes, lush meadows, and unique backdrops for epic photos.
 Aspen offers some of the state’s most beautiful mountain passes and peaks for hiking and winter sports.

 If you’re looking for a longer trip, White River National Forest in Vail has summertime multi-day backpacking trips and wintertime skiing adventures.
-Lake Isabella, right outside Boulder, is a quick out-and-back day hike perfect for couples looking for waterfalls, deep forests and stunning lake views.
-If you’re looking for something a little different, check out Great Sand Dunes National Park for the tallest sand dunes in the U.S. No matter the type of adventure, you’ll find it in Colorado.
+Lake Isabella, right outside Boulder, is a quick out-and-back day hike.
+It’s perfect for couples looking for waterfalls, deep forests and stunning lake views.
+If you’re looking for something a little different, check out Great Sand Dunes National Park.
+This park is home to the tallest sand dunes in the U.S. No matter the type of adventure, you’ll find it in Colorado.

 California is home to many of the country’s best known national parks and some of the most dramatic coastline views on the West Coast.
 Yosemite National Park, the most popular national park in the U.S., offers stunning views over the valley with short hikes.
 If you opt for something more secluded, consider exploring the northern and southern Sierra mountain range on a single or multi-day backpacking trip.

-To the south of the mountains, you can find dramatic desert views in Death Valley National Park and, further south, Joshua Tree National Park offers those iconic joshua trees nestled between towering boulders.
+To the south of the mountains, you can find dramatic desert views in Death Valley National Park.
+Further south, Joshua Tree National Park offers those iconic Joshua trees nestled between towering boulders.

 If the beach is more your style, consider heading up Highway One and stopping in Big Sur for those wild beach vistas.
 Even further up Highway One, you’ll find Pebble Beach and more isolated areas with rolling green hills and steep cliffs.

 If you’re looking for off-the-beaten path locations and rugged landscapes, Alaska may be the place for you.
-Alaska offers wide-open spaces unlike anything else you’ll find in the U.S. – and you may need a boat or plane to reach some of the most epic spots.
+Alaska offers wide-open spaces unlike anything else you’ll find in the U.S. You may need a boat or plane to reach some of the most epic spots.

 Alaska is a huge country, much of it untouched with natural beauty.
 Juneau, Alaska’s state capitol, is a gorgeous city where the mountains fall right into the ocean – or so it seems!
 From Mendenhall Glacier to Treadwell Mine, there are literally COUNTLESS locations around town or within hiking distance.
 If you’re looking for something more dramatic, check out the Matanuska Glacier north of Anchorage for a stunning spot to say your vows.